matyha345/jsonMusicCatalog/README.md

 # <h3 align="center">The file "db.json" contains data for processing requests related to music compositions.</h3>

-The command <h1>json-server db.json -p 4200</h1> is used to start a local API server using the "json-server" tool.
+The command <h1>npm i -g json-server ||  json-server db.json -p 4200</h1> is used to start a local API server using the "json-server" tool.
 This tool enables you to quickly create a fake RESTful API using data from a JSON file ("db.json").
 Your application can send requests to this local server to simulate interaction with a real remote server.

 Let's break down each part of the command:
 * json-server: This is the command that launches the "json-server" tool.